tidev/alloy-devkit/packages/alloy-compiler/README.md

 - `file`
   - Type: `string`

-  Full path to the controller source file that should be compiled.
+  Full path to the controller or view file that should be compiled.
+The compiler will automatically look for all possible associated files of the component (controller/view/style) and process them.

+- `content`
+  - Type: `string`

+  Content of `file`, if already known.
+The compiler will automatically read the `file`'s content if this is omitted.

+- `inputSourceMap`
+  - Type: `object`

+  Input source map.
+The compiler will create a new source map if this is omitted.